 Dr. Mundo is also very squishy early game especially in his first clear, so beware of jungle picks such as Shaco and Lee Sin.
 You can still pick mundo in these matchups, but just do your best to avoid running into them.

-I've decided that Flash is superior to Ghost since Sadism is basically a ghost (minus the unit collsion) at max rank.
+I've decided that Flash is superior to Ghost since Maximum Dosage is basically a ghost (minus the unit collsion) at max rank.
 Flash is great for ganks early and for dragon/baron steals.
 Not to mention escaping a level 1 invade.